-Some of the best ways to embrace the UW-Eau Claire experience are to get involved on-and off-campus.
-Whether you choose to join a leadership committee, volunteer in the community, or join a Greek organization, there's no shortage of things to be a part of.
+Some of the best ways to embrace the UW-Eau Claire experience are to get involved on and off campus.
+Whether you choose to join a leadership committee, volunteer in the community or join a Greek organization, there's no shortage of things to be a part of.

 We see a strong connection between academic success here and the level of campus involvement students choose.
 Some ways to get involved are connected to classes, like academic clubs.
 Some ways involve pursuing a passion or hobby in a student organization.
 Still more ways to dive into the Blugold life will take you down a path of leadership opportunities on and off campus.
-It's really up to you — just know that we make it hard to resist the multitude of places and options for embracing life as a Blugold in active and fun ways!
+It's really up to you — just know that we make it hard to resist the variety of places and options for embracing life as a Blugold in active and fun ways!

 Blu's Organization Bash

 Being a student at UW-Eau Claire is something you cannot explain to students at other universities — the bond created amongst each other here is truly remarkable.
 During my four years here I have created friendships that will last the rest of my life.

 Student Senate: A unique campus opportunity

 Students have a strong voice at UW-Eau Claire through the elected representatives of the Student Senate.
 That collective voice influences many program and service decisions on campus.
 Sponsored by the Dean of Students Office, Student Senate represents the student body at the university at the local, state and federal levels.
 This is not your average student activity or opportunity, so if you are passionate about student affairs, academics and the social/political climate of your campus, consider a run for Student Senate.